 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the key steps involved in the Change Management process?
+What specific steps are typically included in a Change Management process?

 Open an interactive chat with Bash